-If you are reading this, then possibly a friend of yours wants you to join their game of Dungeons and Dragons, and you have heard of it, but not really sure what it is, or if you want to be part of this…cult?
+If you are reading this, then possibly a friend of yours wants you to join their game of Dungeons & Dragons, and you have heard of it, but not really sure what it is, or if you want to be part of this…cult?

 What D&D Isn’t

 First off, D&D isn’t a cult.
 It’s also not a video game, board game, or card game.
 There are versions of it that are, but D&D proper is something else entirely.
-Dungeons and Dragons is the granddaddy of all modern Tabletop Roleplaying Games.
+Dungeons & Dragons is the granddaddy of all modern Tabletop Roleplaying Games.
 Basically what that means is you and your friends sit around a table usually, and imagine yourself as a different person in a different world.

 You don’t have to dress up though, in fact I have never met someone who does dress in character during a D&D game.
 Usually its a bunch of people in their everyday clothes, eating pizza and drinking Mountain Dew.

 It’s also not a never-ending game that makes you never leave your mom’s basement.
 The game usually lasts about as long as a long movie, so about 3 hours.
-But it doesn’t end their, because you get to come back to it regularly, like a tv show.
+But it doesn’t end there, because you get to come back to it regularly, like a TV show.
 It’s not required, but you can continue creating the story if you really liked it.
 To get the gist of it, you can ask the friend who invited you to do a “One-Shot.”
-Basically treating it more like a self-contained story, like a movie, rather than a single chapter in an ongoing story, like a tv show.
+Basically treating it more like a self-contained story, like a movie, rather than a single chapter in an ongoing story, like a TV show.
 Its a perfect way to try it out.
-Because nothing is worse than a friend suggesting a tv show to you, but saying “You have to get through the first season, then it gets good,” because thats a 12 hour commitment for a short show.
+Because nothing is worse than a friend suggesting a TV show to you, but saying “You have to get through the first season, then it gets good,” because that’s a 12 hour commitment for a short show.
 If you don’t like D&D, a One-Shot is just like watching a bad movie, it’ll be over much quicker.

-What Is D&D
+What D&D Is

-The world of Dungeons and Dragons is what’s known as High-Fantasy.
+The world of Dungeons & Dragons is what’s known as High-Fantasy.
 There is magic, elves, and of course Dragons.
 More like Lord of the Rings than Game of Thrones, because of the Wizards and Dwarves and goblins.

 You aren’t in Middle-Earth or Westeros though, you are in your own world.
 A brand new world with brand new characters that your Dungeon Master is giving to you.
 And with that new world, you get to tell a new story.
 This is called Social Storytelling, because everyone gets to decide together what your story is going to be.
 If you can imagine it, chances are you can do it, within reason.
 You can’t change from an Elf into a Dragon…yet, but you can talk to whoever you want, and interact with the world however you decide.